Lemons, Lavender, & Laundry

 17 Feb

 There are so many affordable options for storage at the dollar store, but it often involves bright colors.
-If that’s not really your style, you can do a dollar store bin makeover using a little spray paint.
+If that’s not neon pink isn’t your style, you can do a dollar store bin makeover using a little spray paint.
 Learn how I used dollar store bins for coat closet storage.

 Dollar Store bins get a major makeover to create cohesive storage in a coat closet.

 It’s Wednesday!
 You know what that means, right?
 I’ve got an update on the $100 Room Challenge.
-During the month of February, I’m working on our coat closet.
-This week was all about finding storage.
-Here’s what I wanted to do:
+This month, I’m working on our coat closet, and this week was all about finding storage.
+Here’s what I wanted to do…

 1. Create cohesive storage for our winter gear